ramonsuarez/dbt-Fundamentals-finished-project/README.md

 ## Troubleshooting

 1. **Connection Issues**
-   - Verify service principal has admin access to the Fabric workspace
+   - Verify service principal has admin access to the Fabric workspace and that it is given CONNECT privileges to the database
    - Check that the SQL endpoint is running
    - Ensure the ODBC driver is installed